rweigel/stats/python.md

 Predict what will be printed when the following lines are executed.

-Rewrite the last four lines in the following using a <code>for</code> loop.
+Rewrite the last four lines in the following using a `for` loop.

 ```Python
 A = [1, 2, 3, 4]